 Today modern "no-stitch" cataract surgery is a reality.
 Cataracts can be removed on an outpatient basis by a skilled surgeon and microsurgical computer controlled instruments.
 The surgery time (personally done by Dr. Gualtieri) is about 30 minutes.
 The entire out-patient surgery block of time is 3 hours because there is a hour before for preparation and an hour after for light recovery & observation.
 You will go home with a small patch over the eye and returning to normal activities immediately after surgery is possible !

 The actual surgery consists of first numbing the eye with topical anesthetic drops.
 Then a small 3-mm incision is made.
-Through this incision, an instrument called a phacoemulsification ultrasound probe
+Through this incision, an instrument called a phacoemulsification ultrasound probe.

-The ultrasound probe gently vacuums out the cataractThe probe is a hollow tube, which vibrates with ultrasound and emulsifies and vacuums out the cataract.
+The probe is a hollow tube, which vibrates with ultrasound and emulsifies and vacuums out the cataract.

-The new implant lens is inserted into the eyeA new flexible clear plastic lens implant is placed though the incision and positioned inside the clear capsule "bag" that remains after the cataract is removed.
+A new flexible clear plastic lens implant is placed though the incision and positioned inside the clear capsule "bag" that remains after the cataract is removed.
 The incision is self-sealing so stitches are not needed.
 The patient leaves the operating room with new better vision and new found independence.
 The surgery time is about 30 minutes.
 The entire out-patient surgery block of time is 3 hours because there is a hour before for preparation and an hour after for light recovery & observation.
 You will go home with a small patch over the eye and return to normal activities as tolerated immediately!

 TO VIEW A MOVIE ABOUT CATARACT SURGERY CLICK HERE